OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

 Model Summary
 ^^^^^^^^^^^^^

 The summary function (``summary(modelname)``) is a convenient method for displaying the highlights of a model after it has been executed.
 Many R functions have an associated ``summary()`` function which summarizes all key aspects of the model.
-In the case of OpenMx, the ``summary(model)`` includes a summary of the data, a list of all the free parameters with their name, matrix element locators, estimate and standard error, as well as lower and upper bounds if those were assigned.
+In the case of OpenMx, the ``summary(model)`` includes a summary of the data, a list of all the free parameters with their name, matrix element locators, parameter estimate and standard error, as well as lower and upper bounds if those were assigned.
 Currently the list of goodness-of-fit statistics printed include the number of observed statistics, the number of estimated parameters, the degrees of freedom, minus twice the log-likelihood of the data, the number of observations, the chi-square and associated p-value and several information criteria.
 Various time-stamps and the OpenMx version number are also displayed.

    .. code-block:: r